-The qualified heir must file Form 706-A if there was any "taxable event" (as defined below) with respect to the specially valued property even if no tax is ultimately due.
+The qualified heir must file Form 706-A if there was any taxable event (see Taxable Events below) with respect to the specially valued property even if no tax is ultimately due.
 Further, the qualified heir must file Form 706-A if there was any involuntary conversion or exchange of the specially valued property even if the conversion or exchange is nontaxable.